-Are you interested in technology and engineering and willing to improve people’s lives?
+Are you interested in engineering and willing to improve people's lives?
 Then, a career as a biomedical engineer can be ideal for you.

 Biomedical Engineers apply knowledge of engineering, physical chemistry, materials science, computing, math, and physics to benefit the medical industry.
 They develop medical machines, computer software, and prosthetics that treat patients and enhance their lives, helping doctors and healthcare professionals.

-To become a biomedical engineer, you must complete an Engineering bachelor's degree with a major in biomedical engineering.
+To become a biomedical engineer in Australia, you must complete an Engineering bachelor's degree with a major in biomedical engineering.
 You may also consider completing a master's degree that can help with job opportunities.

-This guide discusses the steps to become a biomedical engineer, what they do, how much they earn, the skills they need, and more.
+This guide discusses the steps to becoming a biomedical engineer, what they do, how much they earn, the skills they need, and more.

 1. What Is A Biomedical Engineer?